wifisensing/PicoScenes-Manual/source/utilities.rst

 UDP-Forwarder Plugin & UDPRemoteLogger
 ----------------------------------------

-The UDP-Forwarder Plugin (a.k.a Forwarder) can serialize and forward the received PicoScenes Rx frame to a remote computer via UDP.
+The UDP-Forwarder plugin can forward the received PicoScenes Rx frame to a remote computer via UDP.
 The UDPRemoteLogger program can listen to UDP and save the PicoScenes Rx frames to a .csi file on another machine.
+Their usage is straightforward.

-The following command forward the received frames to a remote machine with IP/port: 192.168.10.10:50000
+The following command forwards the received frames to a remote machine with IP/port 192.168.10.10:50000.

     .. code-block:: bash

         PicoScenes "-d debug -i usrp --mode logger --freq 5190 --forward-to 192.168.10.10:50000"

-The following command receives PicoScenes Rx frames from port 50000 and save to a .csi file
+The following command receives PicoScenes Rx frames from port 50000 and save to a .csi file.

     .. code-block:: bash